 This species at Kew

 Purple toothwort was introduced to Kew Gardens in 1888.
-It can still be found growing at Kew Gardens as well as at Wakehurst Place.
-At Kew, it can be seen growing around the base of a large black walnut (Juglans nigra) at the south end of the Order Beds, and also in the Conservation Area near Queen Charlotte’s Cottage.
+It can still be found growing at Kew Gardens as well as at Wakehurst.
+At Kew, it can be seen growing around the base of a large black walnut (Juglans nigra) at the south end of the Plant Family Beds, and also in the Conservation Area near Queen Charlotte’s Cottage.